nikhgupta/laravel/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Testing

+Note that, the tests for this gem can be really slow, since we download repositories from github for properly testing the gem.
+Moreover, running the test suite will download the official Laravel repository in the local cache, thereby, speeding up creation of new applications.